-Perhaps, nowhere will our past and our future intersect more closely than on the banks of the Anacostia River where construction is nearly complete on a new administrative headquarters for DC Water.
+Perhaps, nowhere do our past and our future intersect more closely than on the banks of the Anacostia River, site of HQO, the new administrative headquarters for DC Water.
 The new building sits atop the existing O Street Pump Station, adjacent to the historic Main Pump Station, and above massive clay sewer lines that date back more than 100 years.

 At the same time, the new headquarters embraces the future in sustainable design and construction.
 Heat from the pumping station’s wastewater treatment operations help condition the new building; a 30,000-gallon cistern captures rainwater for reuse onsite; and tinted glass sun shades reduce energy use while maximizing daylighting and the panoramic river views.

 The new headquarters allows us to consolidate our administrative offices in a single location, where we can more easily interact with customers and educate the public about DC Water’s mission in support of every living organism.
 It also frees up valuable space for future process improvements at the Blue Plains Advanced Wastewater Treatment Plant.

 Previously, DC Water's administrative offices were spread across the District of Columbia in multiple facilities, including leased space.
-The Central Operations Facility at the Blue Plains Advanced Wastewater Treatment Plant serves as the Authority's de facto headquarters, which was not its original intended purpose.
+The Central Operations Facility at the Blue Plains Advanced Wastewater Treatment Plant served as the Authority's de facto headquarters, which was not its original intended purpose.
 Meantime, process improvements at Blue Plains have consumed almost all 150 acres of the plant.
-By relocating nonessential personnel off of the Blue Plains industrial campus, DC Water will preserve what little remaining space exists - an irreplaceable commodity - for future process improvements if required by permit or desired for innovation.
+By relocating nonessential personnel off of the Blue Plains industrial campus, DC Water is able to preserve what little remaining space exists - an irreplaceable commodity - for future process improvements if required by permit or desired for innovation.

 The new headquarters was built over an operating pump station in the Capital Riverfront neighborhood.
-With 151,300 gross square feet, it will house approximately 350 employees and will allow DC Water to consolidate its administrative offices in a single location.
-Construction began in 2016 and is expected to be completed in late 2018.
+With 151,300 gross square feet, it houses approximately 350 employees and allows DC Water to consolidate its administrative offices in a single location.
+Construction began in 2016 and was completed in late 2018.

 Planning for the Future